SCOPE School China | World Obesity Federation

 Psychological Assessments and Interventions in Obesity Management

-Anna Chur-Hansen, Australia (Virtual)
+Anna Chur-Hansen, The University of Adelaide (Virtual)

 17:40 – 17:55